We’re not anti-technology, we’re just human.

-We didn’t always have a small computer by our side.
-In the days of AIM with “away messages” or “signing off”, there was a specific chair and a specific desk, and when you sat in that chair and that desk and listened patiently to the modem sounds connecting, then you could be on the internet.
+We didn’t always have a small computer with us at all times.
+In the days of AIM, “away messages” and “signing off”, there was a specific chair and a specific desk with our family computer, and when you sat in that chair and that desk and listened patiently to the modem sounds connecting, then you could be on the internet.
 Leaving that chair left the internet behind.

 Sherry Turkle, author of Alone Together and Reclaiming Conversation, and Founder/Director of MIT Initiative on Technology and Self, argues that our phones are so powerful that they are not just changing what we do, they are actually changing who we are.